x44annie/dxrkfetch/README.md

 ## 🐱 Support & Contributions

 Feel free to open issues or submit pull requests — all contributions and cute ideas are welcome!

----

-## ❤️ License

-This project is licensed under the MIT License.
-Spread the cuteness!

----

-## 💬 Stay in touch

-Follow for updates, tips, and more kawaii tools!